- When to use batched background migrations

 Idempotence

 Batched background migrations are executed in a context of a Sidekiq process.
 The usual Sidekiq rules apply, especially the rule that jobs should be small and idempotent.
-Make sure that in case that your migration job is retried, data integrity is guaranteed.
+Ensure that in the case where your migration job is retried, data integrity is guaranteed.

 See Sidekiq best practices guidelines for more details.